burkeholland/pkg/README.md

 Pkg jQuery Plugin
 ======================

 The **Pkg** jQuery plugin is the first jQuery plugin designed specifically for [Chrome Packaged Applications](http://developer.chrome.com/extensions/apps.html).
+It is based HEAVILY on the [PubSub library](https://github.com/phiggins42/bloody-jquery-plugins) by [Peter Higgins](http://higginsforpresident.net/projects/).

 ## What It Is